pwyde/dotfiles/.github/README.md

 ## Fonts

-To take full advantage of the [themed](#theme) Zsh prompt, fonts that include glyphs (icons) must be installed on the system.
+Fonts that include glyphs (icons) must be installed on the system to take full advantage of the [themed](#theme) Zsh prompt.
 Bootstrap script will therefor offer installation of the excellent [**Nerd Fonts**](https://github.com/ryanoasis/nerd-fonts).

 Choose between the following font installatoin options: